-- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Include opportunities within the curriculum for children to develop the skills they need to recognise and stay safe from abuse.
+- Establish and maintain an environment where children feel secure, are encouraged to talk and are listened to. - Ensure staff build positive relationships with children so that children feel confident to approach adults if there is a concern. - Ensure there is a culture that promotes equality and does not tolerate any form of prejudice or discrimination. - Include opportunities within the curriculum for children to develop the skills they need to recognise and stay safe from abuse.